Future Parks & Reinvestment Projects

 Monarch View Park

 Construction is underway on this 13-acre neighborhood park near the intersection of Teel Parkway and Panther Creek Drive close to Stafford Middle School.
 The park design mimics the migration patterns of the monarch butterfly and the landscape will include a native wildflower prairie to attract and create an environment for migrating monarch butterflies and Texas native birds.
 Other amenities include public art, children’s playground, multi-use court and walking trails.
 The park is estimated to be complete in early 2021.

 Grand Park - Phase I

 Located generally along and west of the Dallas North Tollway, east of Legacy Parkway and north of Stonebrook Parkway, this 275-acre regional park will be is the first of its kind in Frisco.

 Wetlands Restoration Project

-A joint venture between the City of Frisco and the U.S. Army Corps of Engineers, the Wetlands Restoration Project is dedicated to rehabilitating the flood plains south of the Lone Star Ranch subdivision.
+A joint venture between the City of Frisco and the Fort Worth District, U.S. Army Corps of Engineers, the Wetlands Restoration Project is dedicated to rehabilitating the flood plains south of the Lone Star Ranch subdivision.
 Improvements include the planting of native grasses, plants, and trees as well as reconstruction of areas to create better water flow.
 This is the largest wetland restoration project the Corps of Engineers has undertaken.
 Once complete, this area will give residents the opportunity to enjoy the land in its natural state while cleaning up a neglected area of the floodplain.

 Active Hike and Bike Trails Projects: